-OMAHA (DTN) -- More showers to delay eastern Midwest harvest, and additional rain in central Brazil's forecast, are the key weather items for the commodity trade's attention Thursday.
+OMAHA (DTN) -- Cold and snowy conditions to further delay harvest in the eastern Midwest, and continued rainfall for Brazil's crop areas, are the key weather items for the commodity trade's attention Friday.

 Bryce Anderson can be reached at email@example.com